Deciphering Solar Magnetic Activity: The (Solar) Hale Cycle Terminator of 2021: Refined Sunspot Cycle 25 Amplitude Forecast

 \section{Refined Sunspot Cycle 25 Amplitude Forecast}

 With a December 2021 Terminator we are now in a position to provide a final forecast for the amplitude of SC25---as intimated in the concluding remarks of \cite{2020SoPh..295..163M} (M2020).
-Following M2020 we present Fig.~\ref{fig:f6} where we show the relationship between the separation of Hale Cycle terminators and sunspot maximum incorporating the 10.85 year value of the SC24 terminator.
+Following M2020 we present Fig.~\ref{fig:f6} where we show the relationship between the separation of Hale Cycle terminators and sunspot maximum incorporating the 10.85 year value of the SC24 terminator \footnote{We take this opportunity to remind the reader that the terminator separations represented in Fig.~\ref{fig:f6} result from the time difference between zero-crossings of the Hilbert transform phase function that is computed from the SILSO monthly total sunspot number record.
+The details of this approach are discussed in \cite{2020GeoRL..4787795C}, \cite{2020SoPh..295...36L} and \cite{2020SoPh..295..163M} Similarly, the horizontal error bar in the M2020 deduction of the most recent terminator (the blue point) were derived from an extrapolation of the Hilbert transform phase function to identify the zero-crossing, a topic we'll return to later.}.

 An ordinary least squares (OLS) regression to the terminator separations of 2020, including the adjusted value for the SC24 terminator (green), reinforces the significant anti-correlation between the two properties.
-As per M2020, the regression line remains ${\rm SSN}_{n+1} = (-30.5 \pm 3.8) \, \Delta T_n + 516$ with a Pearson correlation coefficient is $r = -0.797$ that is significant to the 99.999\% level.
+As per M2020, the regression line remains ${\rm SSN}_{n+1} = (-30.5 \pm 3.8) \, \Delta T_n + 516$ with a Pearson correlation coefficient is $r = -0.797$ that is significant to the 99.999\% level when testing against the null hypothesis that the underlying distributions are uncorrelated and normally distributed using the two-tailed Student's t test.
 The estimated prediction intervals at 68\% ($1\sigma$) and 95\% ($2\sigma$) levels, which are also plotted on Fig.~\ref{fig:f6}.
 The resulting amplitude estimate for SC25 is 184 ($\pm$17 at $1\sigma$ and $\pm$63 at $2\sigma$).